alipali737/pen-test-docs/setting-up/Virtualization.md

 parent: Setting Up
 ---
 # Virtualization
-`Virtualization` is an abstraction of physicall computing resources.
+`Virtualization` is an abstraction of physical computing resources.
 Both hardware and software components can be abstracted.
 Virtualization involves the abstraction of physical computing resources such as hardware, software, storage, and network components

 In virtualization, we distinguish between:
 -   Hardware virtualization